お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 folder to see the application demos:

-If you are interested in running the preprogrammed Connectivity Test Application that comes with your board:
+If you are interested in running the preprogrammed Connectivity Test Application that comes with your board, go to the following sections.

 The runtime configuration is performed using shortcut keys which are available in most of the application's menus.
 The menus or tests will change their behavior based on what settings are applied.